 “As a company, UMB is truly invested in lifting women up in leadership positions—and in lifting leaders up no matter their background.
 From my personal experience, I have never felt a lack of opportunity, but rather always felt support.” – Hilary Dickson, executive vice president and director of bank product

-Across the company, UMB’s female leaders empower others by offering mentorship, serving as role models, fostering diversity, equity and inclusion, and more.
-Here, a few female leaders at UMB share their experiences working in the financial industry and offer advice on how to excel in the workplace.
+Across the company, UMB’s women leaders empower others by offering mentorship, serving as role models, fostering diversity, equity and inclusion, and more.
+Here, a few women leaders at UMB share their experiences working in the financial industry and offer advice on how to excel in the workplace.

 Normalize a work-life balance for yourself and others